top of page

 Anatomy of 1797 Advice to Parents of Blind Babies A blind baby “should lose a little blood, or even break a bone than be perpetually confined in the same place, debilitated in his frame and depressed in his mind” Written by two blind professors of philosophy.
 Drs Blacklock and Moyes Published in a Reference Text 3rd Edition of the Encyclopedia Britannica A blind baby “should lose a little blood, or even break a bone than be perpetually confined in the same place, debilitated in his frame and depressed in his mind” perpetually confined in the same place Blind babies don’t move very well, very far, or very often. debilitated in his frame and depressed in his mind.
 Blind children unable to walk are delayed emotionally, physically, and cognitively. should lose a little blood, or even break a bone In the 1700s, we can think of no way a blind infant can safely walk independently.
 Inventions of the 1700 The piano was invented in the 1700s, and in the 1800s students at residential schools for the blind were taught to play professionally or to be piano tuners.
 Ben Franklin invented bi-focal eyeglasses.
 Yet, learned men who were blind could not even conceive of the idea that one should make a safety device to protect blind babies when they moved about freely. instead they advised parents to let their blind babies break their bones and lose blood.
 Parents of blind toddlers need a solution for keeping their blind babies safe as they explore to learn.

-"The blind man who governs his steps by feeling, in defect of eyes, receives advertisement of things through a staff." — Digby (1622)
+"The blind man who governs his steps by feeling, in defect of eyes, receives advertisement of things through a staff." — Kenelm Digby (1622)

 Table 1.
 Modern interpretation of 1797 advice to parents.
 Advice to Parents in 1797 “…perpetually confined in the same place” Modern Interpretation “Parents prevent children with MVI/B from independent walking.”
 1797 “debilitated in his frame and depressed in his mind”, modern ‘children unable to walk are at a significant disadvantage emotionally, physically, and cognitively’, 1797 “should lose a little blood, or even break a bone”, Modern – ‘in the 1700s we can think of no way an infant with MVI/B can safely walk independently’.